pipe-cd/tutorial/tutorial/content/en/_index.md

 ## What you will do

 You will run PipeCD on local and deploy by it.
-The overall architecture is as below:
+The architecture is as below:

 ![local architecture resized](/images/architecture-resized.png)

+In [Additional Features](50-features/) section, the architecture will be expanded.

 ### Table of Contents